Russia starts pulling troops from Crimea, reports say | DW | 23.04.2021

 "Military units and formations are currently marching to railway loading stations and airfields, and loading onto landing ships, railway platforms and military transport aircraft," the agencies, which are pro-Kremlin, quoted a Russian Defense Ministry statement as saying.

-It comes one day after the country's Defense Ministry said Russia would also withdraw their soldiers from the Ukrainian border.
+It comes one day after the country's Defense Ministry said Russia would also withdraw most of their soldiers from the Ukrainian border.

+Russia does keep a permanent contingent of forces along its 1,200-mile-long land frontier with Ukraine.

 EU officials estimated that the number was as high as 100,000 near the border as well as in Crimea.